 Planned product obsolescence or built-in obsolescence is an industrial design strategy whereof the intention is a planned product with a limited lifespan.
-The most common form of product obsolescence is the fading out of product when new versions with major or brand new minor innovations, colours, etc. is replacing the current product line; however, planned product obsolescence is another story.
+The most common form of product obsolescence is the fading out of product when new versions with major or brand new minor innovations, colors, etc. are replacing the current product line; however, planned product obsolescence is another story.
 Planned product obsolescence was an idea already thought in the 19th century and became a reality during the beginning of 1930’s great depression in America when manufactures to shorten the lifespan of products to increase demand and make consumers start buying products again.
 The most well-known product and the first representing planned obsolescence is the light bulb.
-In 1925 in Geneva, a few very powerful businesses representing the largest light bulb manufactures men launched a worldwide cartel (the Phoebus Kartel was a cartel of, among others, Osram, Philips and General Electric) that in1924 made a decision to control the manufacture and sale of light bulbs.
+In 1925 in Geneva, a few very powerful businesses representing the largest light bulb manufactures men launched a worldwide cartel (the Phoebus Kartel was a cartel of, among others, Osram, Philips, and General Electric) that in1924 made a decision to control the manufacture and sale of light bulbs.
 They set the limit in the lifetime of the light bulb to 1000 hours.
 However, already then the light bulb lasted for 2500 hrs., and a patent was filed for 100.000 hrs.

 In 1940, another major product invention was launched by the huge chemical factory DuPont, a synthetic fabric called Nylon.
 Nylon stocking was soon loved by girls, nevertheless, the joy was short lasting.
 The stocking was so strong and strong that they actually could pull a car.
-The problem was that the fibre was too durable and the stockings hardly needed to be replaced.
-Therefore, the management in DuPont briefed the fabric engineers to develop a less strong fibre to increase demand and sale.
-In 1950s, the idea of planned product obsolesced continued, Brooks Stevens an American industrial designer the term in 1954, explaining it at an advertising conference as “instilling in the buyer the desire to own something a little newer, a little better, a little sooner than is necessary.”
+The problem was that the fiber was too durable and the stockings hardly needed to be replaced.
+Therefore, the management in DuPont briefed the fabric engineers to develop a less strong fiber to increase demand and sale.
+In the 1950s, the idea of planned product obsolesced continued, Brooks Stevens an American industrial designer the term in 1954, explaining it at an advertising conference as “instilling in the buyer the desire to own something a little newer, a little better, a little sooner than is necessary.”

-- Airport = mall (Heathrow airport is ten times more profitable per square foot than average shopping malls.
+- Airport = mall (Heathrow airport is ten times more profitable per square foot than average shopping malls)